In 2021, a new set of rules for the .au domain took effect. These are the .au Domain Administration Rules: Licensing (Licensing Rules).

-These new rules contain some changes which will affect some registrants of id.au domain names.
+The new rules contain a change that will affect some registrants of id.au domain names.

 When the new rules will apply

 The change to the id.au namespace rules will come into effect on 24 March 2022 at 00:00 UTC time (11am AEST).